 - Trim off excess fat.
 Rinse the oxtail pieces and let them sit in cold water for 10 to 20 minutes to draw out excess blood.
 Drain well, and pat dry with paper towels.

 - Press the “Saute” button on the Instant Pot.
 When the pot is hot, add 1 tablespoon of canola or vegetable oil.
 Sear the oxtail pieces in two batches, browning all sides.
 (Alternatively, Place the oxtail in the Instant Pot, add 2 cups of water and cook for 3 minutes on the Manual setting.
 Quick release the steam, discard the cooking liquid, and rinse the oxtail pieces and the pot.)

 - Mix together the braising liquid ingredients.
 Place the oxtail pieces in one layer in the pot, and pour the braising liquid over.

 - Add the vegetables.

 - Close the lid tightly.
-Press the “Meat” function, and using the “+” button, increase the time to 45 minutes.
+Press the “Meat” function, and using the “+” button, increase the time to 45 minutes (50 for extra tender meat).
 When finished, the Instant Pot will automatically turn to the “Keep Warm” mode.
 Leave the pressure cooker alone for about 10 minutes before opening the lid.

-- Stir in the scallion and the sesame oil.
-Remove the meat and vegetables from the pressure cooker.
+- Remove the meat and vegetables from the pressure cooker.
 Strain the cooking liquid into a bowl to skim off the fat.
 I use a fat separator.
-Pour the sauce over the ribs to serve.
-You can also cool it in the fridge or freezer until the fat solidifies to spoon off, and then reheat the sauce.
-Garnish with the optional scallions and sesame seeds.
+(See note.)
+At this point, you can reduce the sauce in the Instant Pot using the Saute function if desired.
+Return the oxtail to the pot, and stir in the scallion and the sesame oil.
+Serve with the optional garnish.